Thinking of putting a red dot on your turkey gun? Do it.

 Optics on turkey guns are becoming more and more popular, for the same advantages they provide tactical and competitive shooters: Easier sight alignment, faster target acquisition, and the ability to focus on your target while shooting.
 If you’re thinking about mounting an optic on your shotgun for this year’s hunt, here’s a few tips to get you started.

-I prefer an optic that sits as low on the gun as possible so I can maintain a solid cheek weld on my gun.
-I’ve added a soft neoprene cheekpad to my stock as well.
+We prefer an optic that sits as low on the gun as possible so we can maintain a solid cheek weld on our gun.
+We’ve added a soft neoprene cheekpad to our stock as well.
 You’ll want an optic with a broad range of brightness levels so you can start with your dot dim at first light, but be able to crank it up when the sun is beating down.
 When you’re hunting, be sure to adjust the brightness of your optic periodically to match the conditions so you’re ready to go when a Tom pays you a visit.

 Take a look through your optic on different parts of the rail.
 Positioning the optic forward or backward will change how much you can see through the optic and what you can see around it.